 Lebedev is a First Prize winner of the Adelaide International Guitar Competition, was the first classical guitarist to receive the Australian National Fine Music ‘Young Performer of the Year’ Award, and the only classical guitarist to win the Sydney Eisteddfod Instrumental Scholarship.
 He completed postgraduate studies at the Royal Academy of Music under Michael Lewin where he graduated with a Regency Award for notable achievement, the Academy’s David Russell Guitar Prize, and Recital Diploma.
 He gained his BMus degree with first-class honours at the Australian National University in 2012 under Timothy Kain.

-Andrey’s studies have been generously supported by the Australian Music Foundation, Associate Board of the Royal Schools of Music (ABRSM), Julian Bream Trust, ASRAM, Countess of Munster Musical Trust, and South Australian Government through the Carclew Board.
+Andrey’s studies have been generously supported by the ABRSM, Julian Bream Trust, Australian Music Foundation, Countess of Munster Musical Trust, Tait Memorial Trust, and South Australian Government through the Carclew Board.
 He has been selected by the Tillett Trust, Countess of Munster Musical Trust and International Guitar Foundation for their ongoing ‘Young Artist’ schemes and became a City Music Foundation Artist in 2015.